Ricardosgeral/relier/README.md

 If you need to do a similar project, you just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together, and figuring out how some components work.
 The instructions given here should also be taken more like guidelines based on what I could do with the materials I had.
-If you do not have the exact same hardware
-(sensors, ADC, level shifter, touchscreen...), they'll surely work a little different, but as they should do the same things, there will be similarities too.
+If you do not have the exact same hardware components (sensors, ADC, level shifter, touchscreen...), yours will surely work a little different, but as they should do the same things, there will be similarities too.
 In that case, you may have to adjust the code and/or the connections.

 Feel free to contact me if you manage to get it working with different components, so these instructions can be improved